christian-carnate/christian-carnate.github.io/_posts/2023-12-31-CompTIA-Exam-FAQs.md

 ## I passed my exam!
 When do I receive my certificate?

-According to the score report that you receive after you pass your exam, you will need to wait up to **5 business days** for your score to be reflected to your CompTIA account.
+According to the score report that you receive after you pass your exam, you will need to wait up to **5 business days** for your score to be associated with your CompTIA account.
 Usually, however, your score is imported during business hours or the next business day in a relatively quick fashion.

 ## I failed my exam.
 What do I need to review?

-The score report will tell you which exam objectives you missed on your exam.
+The score report will tell you which exam objectives you missed questions in on your exam.
 If you took the exam in-person, then your score report should have been printed and given to you.
-If you took the exam online, then you can find your score report by logging into your CompTIA PearsonVUE dashboard, going to the home page, and clicking *View score reports.*
+If you took the exam online, then you can find your score report by logging into your CompTIA PearsonVUE Dashboard, going to the home page, and clicking *View score reports.*

 ![Missed exam objectives.](/images/CompTIA/missed_exam_objectives.png)
 _An example of missed exam objectives for the Security+ SY0-601 exam._